 Conventional wisdom says that we should shell out piles of money for paid media or sponsoring influencer posts to grab people’s attention.
 However, is this sort of “pay-to-play” strategy really the best way to go?

-And who could possibly be better brand advocates than your own customers and employees?
+Who could possibly be better brand advocates than your own customers and employees?
 These people are already emotionally invested in your product’s success, and they know your brand better than anyone else.

 Encouraging your own network to promote your content and product from their personal social accounts is a potential game-changer for SaaS brands.
 Rather than spend the resources to chase paid outlets and influencers, brands should focus on advocacy, which can produce better results in a shorter amount of time.

-“By creating a product that solved a problem that a lot of people faced, it meant there were already millions of people looking for us when we launched,” Canva CEO Melanie Perkins recently told Forbes, “so when they found us, they told their colleagues, friends and families.”
+“By creating a product that solved a problem that a lot of people faced, it meant there were already millions of people looking for us when we launched,” Canva CEO Melanie Perkins told Forbes, “so when they found us, they told their colleagues, friends and families.”

 Here are some of the biggest benefits associated with brand advocacy, along with some ways that SaaS marketers can get started with realizing them.

-1. Overcome Content Overload and Mistrust
+1. Overcome Content Overload

 While the concept of “quality content” might be cliché at this point, consider how a higher volume of shares highlights a piece of content as buzzworthy.
 This is social proof at its best.